-For most applications, you do not need the information in this chapter; you can simply use the automatic features of the RPCGEN protocol compiler (described in Chapter 2).
+For most applications, you do not need the information in this chapter; you can simply use the automatic features of the RPCGEN protocol compiler (described in Chapter 2, "Writing RPC Applications with the RPCGEN Protocol Compiler").
 This chapter requires an understanding of network theory; it is for programmers who must write customized network applications using remote procedure calls, and who need to know about the RPC mechanisms hidden by RPCGEN.